cloudmesh-community/fa18-523-60/paper/paper.md

-There are many other ways of installing PyMongo directly from the source, however, they require for C extension dependencies to be installed prior to the driver installation step, as they are the ones that skim throught the sources on GitHub and use the most up-to-date links to install the driver [@api-mongodb-com-installation].
+There are many other ways of installing PyMongo directly from the source, however, they require for C extension dependencies to be installed prior to the driver installation step, as they are the ones that skim through the sources on GitHub and use the most up-to-date links to install the driver [@api-mongodb-com-installation].